Written by Katie Davis

 I spent a year and a half in therapy.
 I built up a support network.
 I discovered new interests, new countries, new cultures, and new people.
 I learned what worked for me and what didn’t.
 But I still get scared.

 I’ve decided to take a gap year before applying to graduate school, because, guess what?
 I still don’t know what I want to be when I grow up.
 But I’m a little more okay with that now.
 The fear, the anxiety, has become an old friend.
 A mean, slightly abusive friend sometimes, but one whose message I can now hear: “you’re doing too much,” “you need to slow down,” “this new thing is scary,” “you haven’t slept enough,” (yes, sometimes that’s the reason).
 I don’t always get the message in time, but I’m constantly learning.

 I hope this helps some of you.

 It’s okay to be afraid, to be uncertain, to not know what to do.
-But sometimes, when you’re feeling those things, that means you have to do it.
-And I firmly believe each and everyone of the Lonely Conservationists has the strength within them to keep fighting the good fight, both within themselves, and with the world.
+But sometimes, when you’re feeling those things, it means you have to do it.
+And I firmly believe each and every one of the Lonely Conservationists has the strength within them to keep fighting the good fight, both within themselves, and with the world.